-(Exact name of registrant as specified in it s charter) Delaware 22-2640650 (State or other jurisdiction of incorporation or organization) (I.R.S Employer Identification No.) 101 Columbia Road Morris Township, New Jersey 07962 (Address of principal executive offices) (Zip Code) (973) 455-2000 (Registrant's telephone number, including area code) Not Applicable (Former name, former address and former if changed since last report) fiscal year,

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes x No o

-Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filer.
-See definition of "accelerated filer and large accelerated filer" in Rule 12b-2 of the Exchange Act.
-(Check one):

-Large accelerated filer x Accelerated filer o Non-Accelerated filer o
+(Exact name of registrant as specified in its charter) Delaware 22-2640650 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 101 Columbia Road Morris Township, New Jersey 07962 (Address of principal executive offices) (Zip Code) (973) 455-2000 (Registr rant's telephone number, including area code) Not Applicable (Former r name, former address and former fiscal year, if changed since last report) Indicate by check mark whether the registrant (1) has filed all the preceding 12 months (or for such shorter period that the rethe past 90 days.
+Yes x No o Indicate by check mark whether the Registrant is a large accelerate filer" in Rule 12b-2 of the Exchange Act.
+(C Large accelerated filer x Accelerated filer o Non-Acc See definition of "accelerated filer and

 Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes o No x
+Yes o

-There were 779,717,661 shares of Common Stock outstanding at March 31, 2007.
+There were 748,395,869 shares of Common Stock outstanding at June 30, 2007.